ClearboxSystems/ng-computed/docs/05-transformations.md

 # Transformations

-The `$computed` method is usually called with a single function as it's second argument.
+The `$computed` method is usually called with a single function as its second argument.
 This function is used to calculate the value which is eventually used as the scope's property.
 Another valid form is to call `$computed` with an array of functions as the second argument.
 Each of these functions will be called in sequence, with each being given the result returned by the previous function (post-extraction).

 ## Synchronous code